fatjan/walking-library/README.md

 8. **Account Restrictions**: Users with outstanding penalties are temporarily restricted from borrowing or adding new book requests until the penalty is resolved.

 With these features, the Walking Library aims to provide a seamless and rewarding book borrowing experience for all users.
 Happy reading! 📚🚶‍♂️📖

+- work in progress, frontend app will be added soon